-The industry has moved from R22 to R410a, which you may know by the brand name Puron.
+The industry has moved from R22 to R410a, which you may recognize by the brand name Puron.
 In the remainder this article, we’ll use the name R410a (although Puron is a well-known brand, there are other companies that make R410a).
 There are some serious benefits to switching from an R22 air conditioning unit to one that uses R410a.
-It offers a higher safety rating and an ozone depletion rating of zero, and it performed slightly better on energy-efficiency tests than R22.
+It has a higher safety rating and an ozone depletion rating of zero, and it performed slightly better on energy-efficiency tests than R22.

 The truth about “drop-ins” is that there is no “drop-in” solution where you simply swap out the refrigerant.

 You may have read about “drop-in” replacements for R22.
 We strongly recommend against this choice.
 Usually a homeowner who is anxious about the cost of replacing their system seeks out an alternative, and this sounds like an easy solution.
 It typically costs the homeowner more money, and virtually always voids the manufacturer warranty.
 The reality about “drop-ins” is that there is no “drop-in” solution where you simply swap out the refrigerant.
 The phrase “drop-in” is indicating retrofitting a air conditioner, which when done right can cost the homeowner as much, or more, money than buying a new unit that uses R410a.
 In part, this is because different refrigerants work at different pressure levels and demand different parts to run, which results in the technician needing to replace the most expensive components of your system to work with the new refrigerant.
 If this vital step is skipped, your system will quickly stop operating, and you’ll need to get a new unit anyway.

 Your manufacturer will typically not pay for the parts to make this switch because retrofitting your AC system will likely void the warranty.
 It’s usually just a temporary fix, but shopping for a new upgraded AC system will probably benefit most homeowners in dependability, satisfaction, and long-term comfort.